Theory and applications of linearized multivariate skew polynomials: Generalizations of Galois-theoretic results

-In \cite[Section VII-5]{jacobson-structure}, Jacobson defines Galois extensions of division rings as those where the division subring is the set of fixed elements of a finite group of automorphisms of the larger division ring.
-We use the same idea to further generalize this concept using centralizers given by skew polynomial rings (Definition \ref{def centralizer}).
+In \cite[Sec.
+VII-5]{jacobson-structure}, Jacobson defines Galois extensions of division rings as those where the division subring is the set of fixed elements of a finite group of automorphisms of the larger division ring.
+We use the same idea in the following definition.